erik-nystrom/php-clio/README.md

 ## Usage

-Setup:
+### Setup

-Install via Composer
+Install via Composer:
 ```
 composer require erik-nystrom/php-clio
 ```

-Alias/Import into your script
+Alias/Import into your script:
 ```
 use PHPClio\Console as Console;
 ```